seamusabshere/upsert/README.md

 Pull requests for any of these would be greatly appreciated:

 1. Fix SQLite tests.
+2. For PG, be smarter about when you create functions - try to re-use them within a connection.
-2. Provide `require 'upsert/debug'` that will make sure you are selecting on columns that have unique indexes
+3. Provide `require 'upsert/debug'` that will make sure you are selecting on columns that have unique indexes
-2. If you think there's a fix for the "fixed column set" gotcha...
+4. Make `Upsert` instances accept arbitrary columns, which is what people probably expect.
-3. Naming suggestions: should "document" be called "setters" or "attributes"?
+5. Naming suggestions: should "document" be called "setters" or "attributes"?

 ## Real-world usage